-Figure 23 shows the distribution of designated features within the MCZ.
-Table 13 shows the designated features of the MCZ and related conservation objectives for the individual features.
+Figure 23 shows the distribution of designated features within the MPA.
+Table 13 shows the designated features of the MPA and related conservation objectives for the individual features.

-Table 13: Conservation objectives for designated features of the Offshore Brighton MCZ34 with the feature currently assessed highlighted in green.
+Table 13: Conservation objectives for designated features of the Offshore Brighton MPA with the feature currently assessed highlighted in green (JNCC, 2018b).

-Designated feature Conservation objective High energy circalittoral rock Be brought into favourable condition, and remain in such condition, meaning that - • Extent is stable or increasing; and • Structures and functions, quality, and the composition of characteristic biological communities (which includes a reference to the diversity and Subtidal coarse sediment abundance of species forming part of or inhabiting each habitat) are such as to ensure that they remain in a condition which is healthy and not deteriorating.
-Any temporary deterioration in condition is to be disregarded if the habitats are sufficiently healthy Subtidal mixed sediment and resilient to enable its recovery.
-Any alteration to the features brought about entirely by natural processes is to be disregarded.
+Designated feature Conservation objective High energy Be brought into favourable condition, and remain in such circalittoral rock condition, meaning that: the extent is stable or increasing; the structures and functions, quality, and the composition of characteristic biological communities Subtidal coarco (which includes a reference to the diversity and Subtidal coarse sediment abundance of species forming part of or inhabiting Sediment each habitat) are such as to ensure that they remain in a condition which is healthy and not deteriorating; any temporary deterioration in condition is to be Subtidal mixed disregarded if the habitats are sufficiently healthy sediment and resilient to enable its recovery; and Joannon any alteration to the features brought about entirely by natural processes is to be disregarded.